veissa/source-code/README.md

 1. Fork this repository
 2. Create a new project on Railway
 3. Connect your forked repository
-4. Railway will automatically detect the configuration and deploy the application
+4. Railway will automatically detect the Python application and deploy it
 5. Access the challenge through the provided Railway URL

 ### Using Docker